International Center for Ethics in the Sciences and Humanities (IZEW)

 Sebastian Gießler

-Sebastian Gießler is a research associate at the International Center for Ethics in the Sciences and the Humanities (IZEW).
-He did his bachelor's degree in Cultural Anthropology and Sociology at the Friedrich Schiller University Jena.
-For his master's degree he studied Philosophy of Science at the Leibniz University Hanover.
-He then worked at AlgorithmWatch gGmbH focusing on digital civil rights and the impact of technology on society.
-His research included the ethics of automated human resource management and the governance and ethics of digitalisation and artificial intelligence.
+Sebastian Gießler is a research associate at the International Center for Ethics in the Sciences and Humanities (IZEW).
+He completed his bachelor's degree in Cultural Anthropology and Sociology at Friedrich Schiller University Jena.
+He holds an MA in Philosophy of Science from Leibniz University Hanover.
+Before joining the IZEW, he was a Researcher at AlgorithmWatch gGmbH, focusing on digital civil rights and the impact of technology on society.
+His research interests focus on the Ethics and Epistemology of Autonomous Systems, and how these systems impact scientific practices.

 Areas of expertise